 Moreover, the USDA does not distinguish between new slow-cookers, old ones, middle-aged ones, or any other designation, including so-called "hot cooking" slow cookers or what have you.
 A slow-cooker is a slow-cooker, and from a food-safety standpoint, none of them are appropriate for cooking frozen chicken.

 It is safe to cook frozen chicken in the oven or on the stovetop, however.
 That includes whole chickens as well as any smaller portions thereof—boneless or bone-in.

 And by stovetop, we mean simmering.
 Adding a frozen item to a pan of hot fat is a dangerous thing to do, as water will make the hot oil spit out at you and can cause burns, or more serious issues.
 So don't try to sauté a frozen chicken breast.

 Grilling frozen chicken, on the other hand, is not a good method as the high temperature of a grill will cause the outside of the chicken to burn by the time the frozen interior is anywhere near cooked.

 So what does that leave?
 Essentially, simmering and roasting (or baking).
 The general guideline you need to know is that it will take around 50 percent longer than if you're starting with a chicken that is fully thawed.

-Thus, if a 5-pound chicken would normally take an hour and a half to roast, a frozen one would take at least two hours and 15 minutes.
+Thus, if a 5-pound chicken would normally take 1 1/2 hours to roast, a frozen one would take at least 2 hours and 15 minutes.

 But don't go lower than 350 F.